How to Set Up BungeeCord to Link Spigot Servers

 config.yml file.
 It’s that simple!

-To see who is online on any of the BungeeCord servers that you’ve linked, you can run:
+To see who is online on any of the BungeeCord servers that you’ve linked, run:

 Unable to Connect to Minecraft